k8dineen/Recipe-Database/README.md

 # 4111-proj1 Part 3
-Kate:

 -Login on the home page that will redirect the user to their profile and print out their information.
 -If they are not in the database when you click login it just stays on the homepage.
--If they are not logged in and they click the Profile tab, it will keep them at the homepage until they login.
--New user form to add users to the database.
+-If they are not logged in and they click the Profile tab, it will keep them at the homepage until they login -New user form to add users to the database.
 If you try to add a user with the same a repeated user name it just redirects to the homepage again.
 -Search bar allows user to search for recipes by ingredients.
-Displaying recipe information on search.html -Once logged in, user has the option to log out or delete their account.
+Displaying recipe information on search.html -Once logged in, user has the option to log out or delete their account -Recipe page lists all recipes in database, linking them to a new page that displays all their info -Users have option to add a recipes to their favorites, increasing that database value -Add recipe button allows users to add recipes to datbase
--Single recipe page working!
-Changed all the recipe titles on recipes.html to be buttons.
-When you click on them, a new html opens with all there information.

 TODO:
--Still need to list all ingredients/amount, reviews/rating -Favorite button in place but not updating users yet.
+-Still need to list all ingredients/amount, reviews/rating
--Need a button on recipes.html "add new recipe" that has a form for a user to add a new recipe into data base

 I chose to just ditch the idea of clicking on a Chefs name because we never mention doing any work with chefs in our original document so I think for times sake we should skip that.
 I just printed out all their info instead.